Massaquoi716/habit_tracker_cli/README.md

 A Python command-line application for tracking daily and weekly habits, built with object-oriented and functional programming principles.

-Here's a comprehensive `README.md` file for your Habit Tracker CLI Application, incorporating all the details you've provided.

 ## Table of Contents

 * [Conception Phase](#conception-phase)